Evolution of flagella: Bacterial flagellum

-There is good evidence that the bacterial flagellum has evolved from a Type III secretory and transport system, given the similarity of proteins in both systems.
+There is good evidence that the bacterial flagellum includes and might even be based on a Type III secretory and transport system, given the similarity of proteins in both systems.

 All currently known nonflagellar Type III transport systems serve the function of exporting (injecting) toxin into eukaryotic cells.
 Similarly, flagella grow by exporting flagellin through the flagellar machinery.
 It is hypothesised that the flagellum evolved from the type three secretory system.
-For example, the bubonic plague bacterium Yersinia pestis has an organelle assembly very similar to a complex flagellum, except that is missing only a few flagellar mechanisms and functions, such as a needle to inject toxins into other cells.
+For example, the bubonic plague bacterium Yersinia pestis has an organelle assembly very similar to a complex flagellum, except that it is missing only a few flagellar mechanisms and functions, such as a needle to inject toxins into other cells.
 As such, the type three secretory system supports the hypothesis that the flagellum evolved from a simpler bacterial secretion system.

 However, the true relationship could be the reverse: recent phylogenetic research strongly suggests the type three secretory system evolved from the flagellum through a series of gene deletions.

+Reactive oxygen species (ROS) generated by flagellation can cause oxidative damage to DNA and are mutagenic with researchers asking "Did the innovation of a functional flagellum impact either the short- or long-term rate of bacterial evolution?".

 Eubacterial flagellum

 Eubacterial flagellum is a multifunctional organelle.
-It’s also one of a range of motility systems in bacteria.
+It is also one of a range of motility systems in bacteria.
 The structure of the organelle appears like a motor, shaft and a propeller.
 However, the structure of eubacterial flagellae varies based on whether their motor systems run on protons or sodium, and on the complexity of the flagellar whip.
 The evolutionary origin of eubacterial flagellae is probably an example of indirect evolution.
 A hypothesis on the evolutionary pathway of the eubacterial flagellum argues that a secretory system evolved first, based around the SMC rod- and pore-forming complex.
 This is presumed to be the common ancestor of the type-III secretory system and the flagellar system.
 Then, an ion pump was introduced to this structure which improved secretion.
 The ion pump later became the motor protein.
 This was followed by the emergence of the proto-flagellar filament as part of the protein-secretion structure.
 Gliding-twitching motility arose at this stage or later and was then refined into swimming motility.

 Archaeal flagellum

-The recently-elucidated archaeal flagellum, or archaellum, is analogous—but not homologous—to the bacterial one.
+The recently elucidated archaeal flagellum, or archaellum, is analogous—but not homologous—to the bacterial one.
 In addition to no sequence similarity being detected between the genes of the two systems, the archaeal flagellum appears to grow at the base rather than the tip, and is about 15 nanometers (nm) in diameter rather than 20.

 Sequence comparison indicates that the archaeal flagellum is homologous to bacterial Type IV pili, filamentous structures outside the cell.
 Pilus retraction provides enables a different form of bacterial motility called "twitching" or "social gliding" which allows bacterial cells to crawl along a surface, They are assembled through the Type II secretion system.
 They can also promote swimming, but no species of bacteria is known to use its Type IV pili for both swimming and crawling.